einarGit/flypulator/README.md

 The trajectory generator publishes [MultiDOFJointTrajectoryPoint Messages](http://docs.ros.org/jade/api/trajectory_msgs/html/msg/MultiDOFJointTrajectoryPoint.html) to the topic
 "/trajectory".
 The controller suscribes to this topic, and to state estimation messages (*UavStateStamped.msg* from `flypulator_common_msgs`).
 Every time the controller gets a state estimation message, the control output is calculated using the latest available desired pose.
 The calculated spinning velocities are published on topic `rotor_cmd` using a *RotorVelStamped* - message from package `flypulator_common_msgs`.
 For further information, consider the corresponding diploma thesis, chapter 6.
+The motors feedforward control requires the sampling time of the state estimation as parameter, which must be on ros parameter server as `state_estimation/sampling_time`.
+This is included in launchfile `gazebo.launch`.

 ### Code

 The code style follows the [ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide).
-Hence, class member variables have a underscore at the end (e.g. `variable1_`).
+Hence, class member variables have a underscore suffix (e.g. `variable1_`).
 Global variables have a leading `g_` prefix (e.g. `g_variable2`).
-For performance reasons, all functions which are called frequently do not return values, but get a reference on the output passed as argument, so the result can be stored in this reference.
+For performance reasons, functions which are called frequently do not return values, but get a reference on the output passed as argument, so the result can be stored in this reference.
+This is a commonly used principle in C++.